 The extract resumes again with Claire’s

-nervous reply: “So you are!”.
-Tony states that it is a mere appliance like
+reply: “So you are!”.
+Tony states that it is a mere appliance like her

 the experiment is a failure.
-It insists that Claire must believe that what
+It states that Claire must believe that its

 A third short break here, losing Claire’s

-nervous statement that she has noticed how the quality of Tony’s voice has
+nervous statement that although the quality of Tony’s voice has now

-changed, and yet the robot’s facial expression has remained unaltered.
+changed, the robot’s facial expression has remained unaltered.

-neither.
-Having said this, Tony offers to ‘smile’ if it makes Claire feel
+Having said this, Tony then offers to ‘smile’ if it makes Claire feel

 more relaxed.
-The ensuing ‘smile’ is unnerving however, since only the
+However, the ensuing ‘smile’ is unnerving since only the

 curvature of the mouth is altered.
 Claire shudders and says: “Never